StructuralAnalysisFormat/StructuralAnalysisFormat-Doc/docs/loads/structuralpointaction.md

 >:width: 600px
 >```

-> In SAF nodes have no local coordinate system (LCS), they all use the global coordinate system.
+> In SAF, nodes have no local coordinate system (LCS); they all use the global coordinate system.
 Therefore coordinate systems local and global are the same.